 It should be read along with Devon County Council's Step by Step Guide to admissions, its Co-ordinated Admissions Schemes, Fair Access Protocol and Education Transport Policy.
-The LA will discuss decisions with the head teacher and the Governing Body as a part of exercising its responsibility for this policy and for decisions taken in response to admissions applications.

 Once our policy is determined, it cannot be changed unless an amendment is required to correct a typographical error, to ensure that the policy complies with the Codes where it is identified to be non-compliant, in response to a determination of the Office of the school's Adjudicator or where approval has been received to a request for an In-Year Variation.
 Any amendments that are made will be detailed in the Policy Version section below.